 - Defending section 35 rights-holders charged with provincial harvesting laws before the Court of Québec, Superior Court of Québec, and Ontario Court of Justice.

-- Developing legal test cases to challenge discriminatory government policies and programs for Indigenous organizations.
+- Developing legal test cases to challenge discriminatory government policies and programs for Indigenous organizations and equality-seeking groups.

 - Assisting First Nations in the enforcement of Treaty promises at the Federal Court, Federal Court of Appeal, and Saskatchewan Court of Queen’s Bench.